heineaabo/CCD-Pairing-model/README.md

 python plotter.py {h} {p}
 ```
 where
-* h - Number of hole states.
+* h - Number of particles.
-* p - Number of particle states.
+* p - Number of unoccupied orbitals.